Darn. I put my Seawave on eBay to ‘test the water’ and it went within hours.

 It would be nice to report the Wairoa was a magical paddle.
 Giant, palm-like fern trees certainly give NZ’s lush, English-looking countryside an other-worldly, Jurassic quality.
-It’s no coincidence that just down the road they’ve renamed a town Hobbiton (right) in honour of the movie filmed there.
+It’s no coincidence that just down the road they’ve renamed a town Hobbiton (below) in honour of the movie filmed there.

 The Wairoa might make a nice afternoon’s flatwater canoeing, but I do miss a bit of easy Massifian eau vivant.
 Youtube vids suggested the Whanganui has some rapids fit to tip beginners’ canoe, but here all I got was the cooling breeze which developed into an annoying headwind.
 I put my head down and dug away, on the way passing a clifftop tree (left) which surely must be one good deluge away from crashing down into the river.

 I may have skipped lunch and haven’t padded since the summer, but I was getting more tired than I should be.
 Something felt off with the seating and bracing set-up meaning I wasn’t relaxed.
 One problem with the mid-seated Nomad (or any packraft much longer than 130cm inside) is that you can’t jam yourself in, back-to-foot, leaning on the stern with the feet braced against the bow.
 The Packrafting Store included Anfibio knee braces which, after some adjustment, improved things a bit, but wasn’t as good as bow-braced feet.
 I see the Store are now selling an MRS footrest for €30 (right) which shortens the distance by six inches or so.
 I’ve since fitted one, improving bracing and comfort.